Sintra-Portugal.com

 Rua Visc de Monserrate Sintra

-The base of the Rua Visconde de Monserrate is a popular pick-up point for tuk-tuk tours
+The base of the Rua Visconde de Monserrate, a popular pick-up point for tuk-tuk tours

-The Rua Visconde de Monserrate has a gentle incline and passes the Sintra Boutique Hotel and the rear of the Palácio Valenças, currently used by Câmara Municipal de Sintra (Sintra Council).
+The Rua Visconde de Monserrate climbs gently away from the centre, passing the Sintra Boutique Hotel and the rear of the Palácio Valenças, the elegant pink building that now houses the Câmara Municipal de Sintra (Sintra Council).

 Palácio Valenças Sintra